Bag Query Containment and Information Theory: Reducing to

 Henceforth, let $\td(Q)$ denote the set of all tree decompositions of a given query $Q$.

 \begin{thm} Let $Q_1, Q_2$ be two conjunctive queries, $n=|\vars(Q_1)|$.
 If the following $\mii$ inequality holds $\forall h \in \Gamma_n^*$:

 then $Q_1 \preceq Q_2$. \end{thm}

 The theorem is inspired by, and is similar to Theorem 3.1 by Kopparty and Rossman~\cite{HDE}, with three differences.
 First, the result in~\cite{HDE} applies only to graphs (i.e., databases with a single binary relation symbol), while our result applies to arbitrary relational schemas.
 Second, we do not restrict $Q_2$ to be chordal.
 Finally, \cite{HDE} restrict $h$ to entropies satisfying the independence constraints defined by $Q_1$; while this restriction is not needed to prove Theorem~\ref{th:sufficient}, it was needed in~\cite{HDE} to prove necessity in a special case (Theorem 3.3 in~\cite{HDE}).
-We will prove necessity in the next section without needing this restriction.
-Our proof is an extension of the proof in~\cite{HDE}, and deferred to Appendix~\ref{appendix:sufficient}.
-The proof of both Theorem~\ref{th:sufficient} and \ref{th:necessary} below use the following notation.
+We will prove necessity in Theorem~\ref{th:necessary} in the next section without needing this restriction.
+Our proof of Theorem~\ref{th:sufficient} in this section is an extension of the proof in~\cite{HDE}.
+The proofs of both Theorem~\ref{th:sufficient} and \ref{th:necessary} use the following notation.
 Give a node $t\in \nodes(T)$ of tree decomposition of $Q$, we denote by $Q_t$ the ``subquery at $t$'', consisting of all atoms $A \in \atoms(Q)$ s.t. $\vars(A) \subseteq \chi(t)$.
 We can assume w.l.o.g.
 (Appendix~\ref{appendix:problem}) that $\vars(Q_t) = \chi(t)$.
-We end this section with an example, also from~\cite{HDE}.
+Before we present our proof of Theorem~\ref{th:sufficient}, we give an example, also from~\cite{HDE}, that illustrates the main idea of the proof.

 \begin{ex} This example is attributed to Eric Vee in~\cite{HDE}:

 We show that $Q_1 \preceq Q_2$.
 Query $Q_2$ is acyclic, and its tree decomposition $T$ is $\set{Y_1,Y_2} - \set{Y_1,Y_3}$, therefore:

 There are three homomorphisms $\varphi : Q_2 \rightarrow Q_1$, hence inequality (\ref{eqn:another:sufficient}) becomes: